ampourmand/ampourmand/README.md

 ## 👋 Hi, I'm Amir

-I'm an iOS developer focused on building clean, functional, and intuitive apps using Swift, SwiftUI, and UIKit.
-I enjoy crafting user-first experiences and continuously learning to improve both my code and design thinking.
+I'm an iOS developer focused on building clean, functional, and intuitive apps using Swift.
+I enjoy creating user-first experiences and continuously learning to improve both my code and design thinking.

 ## 🛠️ Currently Building
 - **Inventario** – a lightweight inventory management app to track personal and small business assets.